 Finished Grade.
 The final elevation of the ground surface material adjacent to the building.

 Natural Grade.
-The natural and undisturbed grade of the corresponding point on the ground located directly below each point on the Dwelling Unit and Accessory Structure.
+The natural and undisturbed grade of the corresponding point on the ground located directly below and adjacent to the building and Accessory Structure.

-Improvements.
-Improvements, including but not limited to excavations, buildings, decks, patios, roof overhangs, play areas, swimming pools, tennis courts, and enclosed parking areas may not be located or constructed on the lot outside of the corresponding Building Site Boundary.
-It is anticipated that only driveways, underground utilities, llimited surface parking and landscaping will be allowed outside of the Building Site Boundary placed on a Lot.

-Improvements Location Certificate (ILC).
-Drawing of a parcel of real property prepared and certified by a Colorado licensed surveyor showing the location of Improvements and easements within, upon, along, over, under, and across the property and includes encroachments onto the property by Improvements associated with the use of adjoining properties.

 Landscape Plan.
 A plan for the irrigation and planting or removal of any vegetation before, during or after construction of Improvements.

 Limited Design Exception.
-The request for an exception to a standard, guideline, or rule of these Design Regulations.
-A Limited Design Exception request will be considered by the DRB in the context of the Sketch and Final Plan Applications.
+The request for an exception to a standard, guideline, or rule of these Design Regulationsconsidered by the DRB in the context of the Sketch and Final Plan Applications.

 Lot.
 A platted Lot in the Community.